bkrrulez/phase_zero/docs/db_schema.md

 -   `duration` (NUMERIC, NOT NULL): The duration of the work in hours.
 -   `remarks` (TEXT): Optional notes about the time entry.

-*Note: The mock data combines project and task into a single string.
-In a relational schema, it's better to separate them with foreign keys.*

 ### `holiday_requests`

 Stores user requests for holidays.